bombchus/z64-music-wiki/docs/advanced/audiobanks/building-audiobanks.md

     ```c
     /* Address: 0x00 */
     Drum DrumName = {
-      decayIndex = 0,           // Also known as Release Rate
+      rel_rate = 0,             // Determines amount of decay when note is released
       pan = 0,                  // Used when 0xDC is 0
-      relocOffset = 0,          // I forget what this does...
+      reloc_offset = 0,         // Offset to pointers
       envelope = EnvelopeName,  // Pointer to Envelope
       sound = {
         sample = &SoundSample,  // Pointer to sample